Choosing eye-bag removal surgery

 One of our Patient Care Co-ordinators will talk you through the whole process, from consultation to your aftercare.
 You’ll also discuss approximate costs of your eye bag treatment at this stage.

 Following this meeting we’ll invite you to have a free consultation with one of our blepharoplasty surgeons.
 You’ll talk in detail about what you hope to achieve and we will discuss what the procedure would involve for you.
 To ensure you’re suitable for eye-bag removal or eyelift surgery, your surgeon will ask about your general eye health and any eye problems you might have.

 To see how blepharoplasty has had a positive impact on people’s confidence, read our patient stories.
 For an overview of the blepharoplasty process from first consultation to your aftercare, please take a look at our step-by-step guide.

 At your surgical consultation you will have discussed the exact details of your procedure, so you’ll know in advance what to expect.
 If you have your procedure under local anaesthetic, you’ll leave one of our Transform hospitals the same day.

-Your surgeon will make incisions along the natural lines in your eyelids or below your lower eyelashes, so any fine scars will be in the natural folds of your eyes.
+Your surgeon will make incisions along the natural lines in your eyelids or below your lower eyelashes, so any fine scars should be in the natural folds of your eyes.
 The excess fat and skin is then carefully removed and the incisions closed.
-Sometimes the incisions are made inside the eyelids, leaving no scars.
+Sometimes the incisions are made inside the eyelids, leaving no visible scars on the outside*.

 Your eyes will be swollen and bruised and you may have small strips of sterile tape (steri-strips) applied over your stitches.
 You surgeon will have applied ointment to help stop your eyes from drying out and to prevent infection.